mattermost/mattermost-test-management/data/test-cases/plugins/jira/jira-server/jira-subscriptions/Create_issue.md

 **Step 1**

 1. Post any new message in the channel.
-2. Click on the create issue option in post menu actions.
+2. Click on the create Jira issue option in post menu actions.
 3. Select any project and fill the following fields.
 4. Change the project afterwards.